|Rewards Rating:||4.6 / 5|

 - Take advantage of the Hilton Honors Shop-to-Earn mall online shopping portal and Hilton Honors Dining program to earn a few extra points.

-Is the Hilton Honors Ascend card worth it?
+Is the Hilton Honors Surpass card worth it?

 For rates and fees of the Hilton Honors American Express Card, please click here.